windmill-labs/windmill-community-integrations/README.md

 We provide you with a list of desired integrations and, for each integration, a list of script descriptions to help you contribute.
 In addition, we provide a CLI to generate all the boilerplate code for a given integration.

-Currently, the desired integrations are:
-- quickbooks
+Check issues for the desired integration we currently need.

 You can find below the guide to contribute all the scripts for a specific integration

-### First steps
+### Credentials and environment variables setup

-- Fork this repository, clone it, install the dependencies using `bun install` and create a new branch.
+- Fork this repository, clone it, create a new branch and install the dependencies using `bun install`
-- Run `bun run src/index.ts {integration_name}` to create and setup the integration folder along with the resource, resource type, README, scripts, and tests templates.
+- Run `bun run setup {integration_name}` to create and setup the integration folder along with the resource, resource type, README, scripts, and tests templates.
 - Create an account on the integration's platform if you don't have one (can be your private account)
-- Write down the steps to get the credentials for the integration in the `integrations/{integration_name}/README.md` file
+- Put the credentials in the `integrations/{integration_name}/.env` file.
+You can also add other variables that you may need and are user specific but aren't needed for authentication (e.g. `OWNER` and `REPO` for GitHub).
-- Update the resource variable in `integrations/{integration_name}/resource.ts` with the credentials (these are gitinore'd, so they won't be pushed to the repository)
+- Update the resource object in `integrations/{integration_name}/resource.ts` with the credentials from the environment variables using Bun.env.VARIABLE_NAME! (these are gitinore'd, so they won't be pushed to the repository)
-- Adjust the resource type definition in the `integrations/{integration_name}/resource-type.json` file.
+- Adjust the resource type definition in `integrations/{integration_name}/resource_type.json` to resource object.
 You have to follow the [json schema format](https://json-schema.org/learn/getting-started-step-by-step).
+- Write down the steps to get the credentials for the integration as well as a description of all environment variables needed in the `integrations/{integration_name}/README.md` file
-- Install any packages you may need (e.g. the integration SDK) by running: `cd integrations/{integration_name} && bun add {package_name}`
+- Install any packages you may need (e.g. the integration SDK) using `bun add {package_name}` **inside the `integrations/{integration_name}` folder**.

 Note: resource types are object definitions that represent credentials for a specific integration.
 You can learn more about them [here](https://www.windmill.dev/docs/core_concepts/resources_and_types).

 ### Creating the scripts

 - Adjust each script template to achieve the desired functionality.
 You will need to specify the parameters of the resource type in each script.
-They have to be the same in all the scripts and match the resource type definition in `resource-type.json`.
+They have to be the same in all the scripts and match the resource type definition in `integrations/{integration_name}/resource_type.json`.
 - Update the test file for arguments.
-Include any preliminary steps (e.g. creating an object before deleting it).
+Include any preliminary and clean-up steps (e.g. creating an object before deleting it).
+Ideally, you should check directly on the integration's platform that the script worked as expected.
+- You can also write into the `integrations/{integration_name}/setup.ts` file any setup code that you may need before and after all tests of all scripts (e.g. creating a new project before running the tests and deleting it after).
-- Run `bun test` to check the tests.
+- **Inside the `integrations/{integration_name}` folder**, run `bun test --preload ./setup.ts` to check the tests.

-You can find an example in the `integrations/example_integration` folder
+Tip: You can find a complete example for GitHub in the `integrations/github` folder

 ### Validating the contribution

-Once you're done, create a PR with all the files apart from `resource.ts` (which should be gitignore'd by default).
+Once you're done, create a PR with all the files apart from `.env` (which should be gitignore'd by default).
 We will follow your steps to get credentials, check the tests, and validate the PR.

 <!--